martinaalvera/Documentation/admin_documentation/encryption/luksctl_api.rst

 ``Worker Nodes(s) configuration``

 :Description:
-	On each worker node, the API needs the list of the NFS shared directory.
+	On each worker node, the API needs the list of the NFS shared directores.
 This list is required to check if all directories have been properly mounted.

 :config.json:
 	::